-- Add: Adds a Call Out to the list.
+- Add: Adds a Call Out to the list

-- Delete: Deletes the selected Call Out.
+- Delete: Deletes the selected Call Out

-- Clear: Deletes all configured Call Outs.
+- Clear: Deletes all configured Call Outs

-- Close: Closes the Callout Form window.
+• Close: Closes the Callout Form window.

-🚽 Ca ll Outs - ×
+đ nall Outs - ×

-Index UTC Time State
+Index UTC Time , Stat e

 • 0 12:15:00 1

 1 12:50:00 0

-Add Delete Clear ( Close 1
+dd Del lete Clear Clo

-Add Delete Clear ( Close 1
+du De lete Ciedi Cit ise

-Clear ( Close Ī
+UTC Time 15:35:00 -

-15:35:00 🜲 ( Close Ī
+State Enable bled

-UTC 1 State Close
+ОК Cance el

-Figure 24: Callout Form Window
+Figure 38: Callout Form Window

-6 NAL SHOUT ANDROID APP OVERVIEW
+6 SHOUT NS APP OVERVIEW

-The SHOUT ns can communicate with an Android smartphone running the SHOUT Android app, available from NAL Research via the Google Play App Store, using the SHOUT ns Bluetooth interface.
-This Android application provides all the capabilities of the display screens on other NAL Research tracking devices such as the SHOUT nano and SHOUT ts.
+The SHOUT ns can communicate with an Android device by running the SHOUT ns App.
+The SHOUT ns App developed by NAL Research, is available for download from the Google Play Store.
+This Android application provides all the capabilities of the display screens seen on other NAL Research tracking devices such as the SHOUT nano and SHOUT ts.
 These capabilities include device status; text messaging; managing tracking parameters such as reporting rate, reporting format, and geofencing; diagnostic utilities; and configuring the SHOUT ns.
-This section provides a brief overview of the SHOUT app.
-More details regarding the SHOUT app can be found in the SHOUT App User Guide [4] document.
+More details regarding the SHOUT app can be found in the SHOUT ns-nsx App User Guide [4] document.